-Are you a business owner looking for PHP web development services or ASP.Net development services, but unable to decide the right technology for your project?
-Are you looking for the pros and cons of ASP.Net and PHP to take an effective decision?
+Are you a business owner looking for PHP web development services or ASP.Net development services but unable to decide on the right technology for your project?
+Are you looking for the pros and cons of ASP.Net and PHP to make an effective decision?
 Being a leading software development company in India, we have made this task easy for you by comparing ASP.Net and PHP in a very simple way.

-There are a number of articles and blogs available over the Internet with a large amount of information about PHP Vs ASP.NET.
+Many articles and blogs are available over the Internet with a large amount of information about PHP Vs ASP.NET.
 Unfortunately, most of these blog posts are biased and typically based on promoting one over the other.

-In this blog post, we have done an unbiased comparison between the two most popular technologies i.e. PHP and ASP.NET in today’s world.
+In this blog post, we have unbiasedly compared the two most popular technologies, i.e. PHP and ASP.NET, in today’s world.

-On one side, we have PHP, the world’s most used and popular technology on the internet with billions of dedicated PHP developers across the world.
+On one side, we have PHP, the world’s most used and popular technology on the internet with billions of dedicated PHP developers worldwide.
 On the other side, we have ASP.NET, a Microsoft platform.
-Sometimes, it becomes quite difficult to have a clear decision about which technology (Php or Asp.net) should we prefer for our application or website development project?
+Sometimes, it becomes quite difficult to decide which technology (Php or Asp.net) we prefer for our application or website development project?

-Here is an elaborative comparison guide that helps you figure out the best technology for your next web app development project in India.
-I can assure you that after reading this article, you’ll have a clear idea about which technology suits you better.
+Here is an elaborative comparison guide that helps you figure out the best technology for your next web application development project in India.
+After reading this article, you’ll know which technology suits you better.
 Moreover, you can share your thoughts and feedback in our comment box.
 We welcome your positive feedback for appreciating our work.
-Also, we will be happy to hear from you if you want us to do some improvements to our article.
+If you want us to make some improvements to our article, we will be happy to hear from you.

-We have no doubt about the fact that both of these technologies have become successful ventures, and have developed great websites.
+We do not doubt that both of these technologies have become successful ventures and developed great websites.

-But, the question still remains fresh for all of us, especially those from a non-technical background and the question is: Which platform should we choose at the time of starting with web-apps exercise?
+But, the question that remains fresh for all of us, especially those from a non-technical background, and the question is: Which platform should we choose when starting with the web apps exercise?

-On one side, PHP is a free and open-source platform while ASP.Net is a paid Microsoft platform.
-PHP is a mix between a programming language and a web framework whereas .NET is a straight application framework.
+On one side, PHP is a free and open-source platform, while ASP.Net is a paid Microsoft platform.
+PHP mixes a programming language and a web framework, whereas .NET is a straight application framework.

-Now, Let’s have a neat and clean comparison on PHP & DotNet on different parameters.
+Now, Let’s have a neat and clean comparison of PHP & DotNet on different parameters.

 PHP V/s ASP.NET: Speed & Performance